Preid22/Cruciverbalism/capstone_notes.md

 - Lots of time still wasted pondering, finding myself vague and unsure about how to proceed or what the next step should be

 -Was able to get background color of the grid to change with onClick but not the individual cells

+## 1/11/2023

+- Identify the block: thinking a lot of the issue comes down to focus, and being able to apply what I know.
+  Realized in talking to Eugene that fundamentally my understanding is sound, just the basics for now but I do feel confident that I undertstand what React is doing as far as components and state and props and how all that works but for some reason it still just doesn't click and it feels like a big part of that is due to getting easily distracted by all the other moving parts while trying to hone in on one particular thing.
+I believe this may be overcome simply by getting more fingers on keys.
+- Need to establish CLEAR GOALS and steps to attain them.
+Vague goals encourage distraction and getting easily sidetracked.

+## 1/12/2023

+- Refocusing, attempting to exercise patience and take a much more methodical approach.
+Rubber duck the whole thing and take extensive notes.
+Only begin to try and add functionality after I know exactly what is happening and why.